 Our Look North philosophy goes hand in hand with our mission to always look forward—not only on a medical level, but also on a personal level.
 We’re people just like you.
 So we’re driven to change health care for the better—for all of us.
-To pave the way for the future of medicine at the Feinstein Institute for Medical Research, and train the next generation of medical professionals at the visionary Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
+To pave the way for the future of medicine at the Feinstein Institutes for Medical Research, and train the next generation of medical professionals at the visionary Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
 So disease can be overcome, and loved ones can rest easy.

 We’re focused on discovering medical breakthroughs so our patients can cherish more of the day-to-day moments they treasure.
 Our ever-advancing science is dedicated to putting more smiles on healthier faces.
 We’re devoted to being the best so you can feel your best.
 Because Looking North is more than just part of a mission.
 It’s our prescription for bringing you back to the things you love.

 A debilitating condition held 13-year-old Brianna back for most of her life.
 But Northwell not only performed surgery that made it possible for her to use a bionic arm, they also thought about how she should grow into her future prosthetics.

 When Gina was diagnosed with colon cancer